juicyslew/AstroNerf/README.md

-# AstroNerf
+# Voting Table
-An attempt at programmatically uncovering Astroturfing
+An application to aggregate information on politicians and process it through basic ML applications